Dramatic Texts: What They Are, Types, Characteristics And Examples

 Another of the great genres within this literary genre is tragedy, which It is characterized by presenting severe and solemn conflicts the characters being doomed to an extreme destiny or outcome and generally linked to death.

-You may be interested: Jansenism: What it is and What Are Its Characteristics
+You may be interested: Teotihuacan Culture: What it Was Like, and Characteristics of This Civilization

 Often the characters are well-known and respected characters or heroes, and they feature the expression of powerful emotions that are difficult to control and generally a desperate action to avoid a misfortune from which they cannot escape.